A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Methods

 \end{enumerate}

-After generating the images, we used the vision encoder of BiomedCLIP, a vision-language model for biomedicine, \cite{zhang2023biomedclip} to extract lower-dimensional feature representations from both the synthetic images and the real images from our training dataset.
-This made it computationally feasible to perform a nearest neighbor search, finding the closest real image to each generated one based on their cosine similarity \cite{Schutte2021} ($\mathbf{v}_1$ denotes the encoded representation of the real image and $\mathbf{v}_2$ denotes the encoded representation of the generated image):
+Next, we used BiomedCLIP's vision encoder to extract feature representations for the synthetic images and real images in the training set.
+Following prior work\cite{carlini2023extracting}, which used CLIP to find nearest neighbors for synthetic natural images, we adopted a similar approach with BiomedCLIP to better align with the medical imaging domain.
+For each synthetic image, we then performed a nearest-neighbor search based on their cosine similarity \cite{Schutte2021}.
 We restricted the search to training images with the same medical specialty and image type.
-To quantitatively measure the similarity between pairs of generated and real images, we applied a method proposed by Carlini et al. \cite{carlini2023extracting}, using a normalized, patch-based Euclidean distance in pixel space ($P_1$ refers to a patch of the real image, $P_2$ refers to a patch of the generated image, and $N$ represents the total number of pixels in each patch):
+To quantitatively measure the similarity between pairs of synthetic and real images, we used a normalized, patch-based Euclidean distance in pixel space,

+where $P_1$ refers to a patch of the real image, $P_2$ refers to a patch of the synthetic image, and $N$ represents the total number of pixels in each patch.
 This metric ranges from 0 to 1, with 0 indicating that the image patches are identical.
-Drawing from their approach, for each real-generated image pair, instead of computing the overall distance between the two images, we first divided each image into 16 non-overlapping 128x128 patches.
+For each real-synthetic image pair, we first divided each image into 16 non-overlapping $128\times128$ patches.
 Next, we calculated the maximum normalized Euclidean distance among all pairs of corresponding patches.
 They found that this approach mitigates any spurious similarities between images, such as those caused by a shared background color--a factor particularly relevant in medical imaging \cite{EchoMAE}.
-We applied their normalized Euclidean distance threshold of 0.15, considering pairs with distances at or below this threshold as instances of our model potentially reproducing our training data.
-We visually inspected image pairs with distances at or below the threshold to determine if the synthetic images were replicates or near-replicates of their corresponding real images.
+Pairs with distances $\leq 0.15$ are flagged as potential instances of training data reproduction, as established by Carlini et al \cite{carlini2023extracting, Esser2024Scaling}.
+To examine the sensitivity of this assessment to the chosen threshold, we repeat our analyses for threshold values between 0.05 and 0.25 in increments of 0.05.
+In addition, we visually examined pairs with distances below or at each threshold as a secondary check for data reproduction.